makohda/IDRC_first_step_course_2018/README.md

 more/less is a viewer.
 Originally, there is more.
 Then, less was developped.

-cat command is concatenate.
+cat command means con**cat**enate.
 Concatenate multiple file, like this
 `$ cat fileA fileB`
 Let's test.
 `$ wget https://www.dropbox.com/s/5yfaiolgoi3cp3u/test_variant_data_02.tsv`